Education Resources Guide

 Academic Complete Ebrary | Usage Help

-A growing collection of more than 52,000 titles in all academic subject areas, most published since 2004.
-NOTE: THE FOLLOWING ACTIONS ARE REQUIRED TO USE THE ADDED FUNCTIONALITY OF THIS DATABASE: Once on the Ebrary website click Sign In link (upper right corner) to utilize the Bookshelf functionality.
-Also, Ebrary’s Plug-in has to be downloaded by clicking on Ebrary Reader button located by the title.
+A growing collection of more than 110,000 titles in all academic subject areas, most published since 2004. ebrary offers authoritative ebooks along with powerful tools to help you find, use, and manage the information you need.
+NOTE: Once on the Ebrary website click Sign In link (upper right corner) to utilize the Bookshelf functionality.

 Academic OneFile (GALE) | Usage Help | Tutorial